I AM A PHOTOGRAPHER.

 I started drawing complete bands on stage, every bit of the gear right down to the exact style of machine heads on the guitars, full cartoon strips turned into cartoon flipbook animations, literally anything and everything that involved people and faces I drew.

-Around 10-11 years old my dad had an old SLR film camera he sometimes used (which I still have) he would baffle me showing me how to use it.
+Around 1989 aged 10-11 years old, my dad had an old SLR film camera he sometimes used (which I still have) he would baffle me showing me how to use it.
 I was always really intrigued with the camera and how it worked, but I did not understand it yet.

 Developing the prints was captivating, out to the make-shift dark room (know as the garden shed), it seemed so amazing as I watched the images start to appear on the paper after a good swill around in the chemicals, I loved it.